-96 Advanced Services Order, para.
+98 Advanced Services Order, para.
 36.

-97 Local Competition First Report and Order, aff'd in part and vacated in part sub nom., Competitive Telecommunications Ass'n v.
+99 Local Competition First Report and Order, aff'd in part and vacated in part sub nom., Competitive Telecommunications Ass'n v.
 FCC, 117 F.3d 1068 (8th Cir.
 1997) (CompTel v.
 FCC) and Iowa Utils.
 Bd. v.
 FCC, 120 F.3d 753 (8th Cir.
 1997) (Iowa Utils.
 Bd. v.
 FCC), aff'd in part and remanded, AT&T v.
 Iowa Utils.
 Bd., 119 S. Ct.
 721 (1999).

-98 Though "only in limited circumstances in which the incumbent has placed digital loop carrier systems in the feeder section of the loop or has its Digital Subscriber Line Access Multiplexer (DSLAM) in a remote terminal."
+Though "only in limited circumstances in which the incumbent has placed digital loop carrier systems in the feeder section of the loop or has its Digital Subscriber Line Access Multiplexer (DSLAM) in a remote terminal."
 Implementation of the Local Competition Provisions of the Telecommunications Act of 1996, CC Docket No. 96-98, Third Report and Order and Fourth Further Notice of Proposed Rulemaking, 15 FCC Rcd 3696, (1999) (UNE Remand Order), at para.
 15.

-99 The "local loop" is the portion of the public switched telephone network (PSTN) that runs from the central switching office to the customer's premises.
+101 The "local loop" is the portion of the public switched telephone network (PSTN) that runs and is a form of what is commonly referred to as "open access" policy.
+In a line-sharing arrangement, the competitive company provides DSL service and the incumbent provides voice service over the same local loop.
+The Commission believed that line-sharing arrangements would "enable advanced services providers to develop and deploy more rapidly new technologies and innovative services, benefiting consumers through lower prices and increased product choice."
+102 from the central switching office to the customer's premises.
 This portion of the network is generally regarded as the "bottleneck" of the system, due to its natural monopoly features.
 The local loop is sometimes referred to as the "last mile."
 The copper wiring of the local loop is capable of carrying information transmitted at various "frequencies" (think stations on the radio dial).
 Voice transmissions are carried on the low frequencies, while data is transmitted on the high frequencies.
-See Deployment of Wireline Services Offering Advanced Telecommunications Capability and Implementation of the Local Competition Provisions of the Telecommunications Act of 1996, CC Docket No. 98-147, 96-98, Third Report and Order in CC Docket No. 98-147 and Fourth Report and Order in CC Docket No. 96-98, 14 FCC Rcd 20912 (1999) (Line Sharing Order).
+See Deployment of Wireline Services Offering Advanced Telecommunications Capability and Implementation of the Local Competition Provisions of the Telecommunications Act of 1996, CC Docket Nos.
+98-147, 96-98, Third Report and Order in CC Docket No. 98-147 and Fourth Report and Order in CC Docket No. 96-98, 14 FCC Rcd 20912 (1999) (Line Sharing Order).